Search

 2. Universal life insurance

-One thing to note about slowing down premium payments: You’ll want to be mindful if you decide to slow down contributions.
-When you reduce premium payments, you may also decrease the cash value of your life insurance.
-Or decrease the death benefit available to your beneficiaries.
-Reducing premium payments can make it take longer to meet your life insurance policy goals.
-Always talk with a financial advisor before altering planned contributions.
+Note: You’ll want to be mindful if you decide to slow down contributions.
+When you reduce premium payments, you also may decrease the cash value of your life insurance or decrease the death benefit available to your beneficiaries.

 3. Variable universal life insurance